Updated: Mar 8

 Each relationship with every student is extremely valuable.
 It represents time, energy, choices, and money.

-As a teacher, you want to preserve all the good in that relationship so that your student feels safe to take the risks necessary for learning.
+As a teacher or coach, you want to preserve all the good in that relationship so that your student feels safe to take the risks necessary for learning.
 As a freelancer, you need to be mindful of anything that might get in the way of that relationship and, perhaps, cost you a client.

 In my experience, the number one reason for bad feelings between Voice Student and Freelance Teacher is money.
-Getting paid, from your perspective.
 The reasons for those bad feelings are predictably easy to categorize.

 Always give your student the benefit of the doubt.
 Stuff happens.
 You may have asked them to email you cancellations, and they forgot and left it on your voicemail, which you never check.

-If you do find yourself feeling annoyed, do not – I repeat, do not – communicate in any way with the student until you get it together.
-Most times you’ll find that the student was not being intentionally lame or disrespectful, and the damage done if your student senses that you’re angry or disappointed may never be undone.
+If you do find yourself feeling annoyed, do not – I repeat, do not – communicate in any way with the student while you feel emotional.
+Wait until you feel more rational.
+Most times you’ll find that the student was not being intentionally lame or disrespectful.
+The potential damage that can be done if your student senses that you’re angry or disappointed may never be undone.

 Failure to set clear policies